Changelog

 Add optional argument to

-to copy Jacobian matrix. (#255)Add extra coordinates (specified by the
+verde.base.least_squaresto copy Jacobian matrix. (#255)Add extra coordinates (specified by the

-keyword argument to outputs ofBaseGridder
+extra_coordskeyword argument to outputs ofBaseGriddermethods. (#265)

 Maintenance: